 Yesterday, the Botswana High Court heard arguments in Mmusi and Others v Ramantele and Another, a case challenging the Ngwaketse customary law rule which provides for male-only inheritance of the family home.
-You can read the case summary here.

 The case, before Judge Oagile Dingake, began after Judge Dingake heard over a dozen cases which were on the motion roll.
 Basically, this means he dealt with housekeeping related to these cases: setting dates for hearing of certain matters; issuing orders to various parties to file their papers; and overseeing the nitty gritty of divorces.
 Once that was over, we got started.